 This small and boxy modem delivers 640 Mbps downstream and 120 Mbps upstream at a competitive price.
 This the bargain hunter little reason to consider other brands.

-Just note that SMC does not have the same customer support resources as larger manufacturers, so this modem is best left to those who are moderately comfortable setting up their Internet.
+Just note that SMC does not have the same customer support resources as larger manufacturers, so this modem is best left to those who are comfortable setting up their Internet without help.
 You do, however, still get a standard two year warranty.